-- Basic corporate documents, including charter, bylaws, and board minutes

-- Documents for any subsidiary

-- Stockholder information, including stockholder lists
+- basic corporate documents, including certificate of incorporation, bylaws, and board minutes - · documents for any subsidiary - stockholder information, including stockholder lists

-- Information with respect to any issuance of securities, including copies of agreements
+- information with respect to any issuance of securities, including copies of agreements

-- Financial information
+- · financial information

-- Copies of material agreements
+- · copies of material agreements

-- Operational information, including lists of suppliers and manufacturers
+- · operational information, including lists of suppliers and manufacturers

-- Sales and marketing information
+- · sales and marketing information

-- Industry information
+- industry information

-- Director and officer information, including compensation plans and other agreements
+- director and officer information, including compensation plans and other agreements

-- Employee information, including organizational charts and copies of agreements
+- employee information, including organizational charts and copies of agreements

-- Intellectual property, including lists of patents and licensing agreements
+- intellectual property, including lists of patents and licensing agreements

-- Tangible property, including copies of leases and documents of title
+- · tangible property, including copies of leases and documents of title

-- Litigation information
+- litigation information

-- Insurance information
+- · insurance information

-- Partnership or joint venture agreements
+- · partnership or joint venture agreements

-- Foreign operations
+- · foreign operations

-- Government regulations and filings
+- government regulations and filings

-Many companies are utilizing a Virtual Data Room ("VDR") to assemble the various due diligence materials.
+Many companies utilize a Virtual Data Room ("VDR") to assemble the various due diligence materials.
 A VDR streamlines and accelerates the due diligence review by transforming the traditional due diligence process into a secure, centralized, online virtual data room, enabling the company's and underwriter's counsels to easily and securely comb through online materials in order to access critical information and collaborate on the review process.
 Companies may want to begin building their VDRs six to 12 months ahead of an IPO.
 By proactively managing their information, the management team can remain focused on the business while preparing for the IPO, instead of diverting resources to deal with assembling and presenting documentation.